emily-hardy/emily-hardy/README.md

 https://linkedin.com/in/e-hardy

 AV OPS ---> IT/DEV
-- 🌱 I work in IT/AV support with the long term goal of working in DevOps!
-I have a background in tech operations (for-profit) and development (non-profit).
+- 🌱 I work in IT/AV support with the long term goal of working in DevOps/Software Development!
 - 🌎 I’m looking to collaborate on community projects.
 If you have a community-oriented project that needs a few more ops/tech folks, I'd love to help.
-- 🤔 I’m looking to build connections in the tech space.
-I'd love to connect.
+- 🤔 I’m looking to build connections with other carer changers.
+I'd love to connect!
 - 💬 Ask me about some of the community projects I've taken part in.
-I created a student-run web-based radio station during undergrad!
+I created a student-run web-based radio station during undergrad.
-- ⚡ Fun fact: I'm a professional audio engineer and drummer.
-Music is my passion.
+- ⚡ Fun fact: I'm a classically trainedd percussioninst/drummer.
+I can talk your ear off about music.